At a Glance

 HGV/LGV Vehicle Technician/Mechanic – West Midlands Fire Service

-Salary: £38,220.12 – £39,862.30 + four per cent inconvenience shift allowance (£39,748.92 – £41,456.51)
+Salary £38,220.12 – £39,862.30 + four per cent inconvenience shift allowance (£39,748.92 – £41,456.51)

-You will also be contracted to participate in an out-of-hours call-out agreement, for which you will receive an extra payment.
-The rota is approximately one week in every 12, and this equates to about 10 per cent of your base salary, pensionable.
+You will also be contracted to participate in an out-of-hours call-out agreement, for which you will receive an extra payment (rota is approx one week in every 12, and equates to approx 10 per cent base salary pensionable)

-37-hour week, consisting of a three-shift pattern:
+Working hours: 37-hour week, consisting of a three shift pattern:

 - Weeks 1 and 2: Early work pattern, Mon-Thurs 7am to 3pm, Fri 7am to 2.30pm